ISA-tools/isa-api/docs/sampleassayplan.rst

        >>> f=json.dumps(study_design_final, cls=StudyDesignEncoder, sort_keys=True, indent=4, separators=(',', ': '))

-.. note:: The ISA ``Study Design`` JSON is distinct from the ISA ``Investigation`` JSON document.
-The ISA ``Study Design`` JSON  is a 'frozen dry' version of an ISA document, boiled down to all the critical study design components which can be used to regenerate an ISA document from its fundemental properties.
-It is therefore a very effective to document experiments in a °°prospective manner**.
+.. note:: The ISA ``Study Design`` JSON is **distinct** from the ISA ``Investigation`` JSON document.
+The ISA ``Study Design`` JSON  is a 'dry frozen' version of an experiment / an ISA document, boiled down to all the critical study design components which can be used to regenerate an ISA document from its fundamental properties.
+It is therefore a very effective way to document experiments in a **prospective manner**.

 14. Building the ISA objects thanks to the study design information: invoking ``generate_isa_study()`` function: